X-TRACK: Physics-Aware xLSTM for Realistic Vehicle Trajectory Prediction: Abstract

 \section{Abstract}

-Recent advancements in Recurrent Neural Network (RNN) architectures, particularly the Extended Long Short Term Memory (xLSTM), have addressed the limitations of traditional Long Short Term Memory (LSTM) networks by introducing exponential gating and enhanced memory structures.
-These improvements make xLSTM suitable for time-series prediction tasks as they exhibit the ability to model long-term temporal dependencies better than LSTMs.
-Despite their potential, these xLSTM-based models remain largely unexplored in the context of vehicle trajectory prediction.
-Therefore, this paper introduces a novel xLSTM-based vehicle trajectory prediction framework, X-TRAJ, and its physics-aware variant, X-TRACK (eXtended LSTM for TRAjectory prediction Constraint by Kinematics), which explicitly integrates vehicle motion kinematics into the model learning process.
-By introducing physical constraints, the proposed model generates realistic and feasible trajectories.
-A comprehensive evaluation on the highD and NGSIM datasets demonstrates that X-TRACK outperforms state-of-the-art baselines.
+Accurate trajectory prediction is crucial for safe and reliable autonomous driving systems, requiring models that capture long-term temporal dependencies while accounting for social interactions among neighboring vehicles in highway driving scenarios.
+While Long Short Term Memory (LSTM) networks have been widely used in the domain of trajectory prediction, they have limitations such as limited memory capacity and scalar cell state.
+The recently introduced Extended Long Short Term Memory (xLSTM) addresses these limitations of traditional LSTMs by introducing exponential gating and enhanced memory structures, making them better suited for modeling long-term temporal dependencies.
+Despite their potential, xLSTM-based models remain underexplored in the context of vehicle trajectory prediction.
+This paper introduces a novel xLSTM-based highway trajectory prediction framework, X-TRAJ, as the first application of xLSTM, and its physics-aware variant, X-TRACK (eXtended LSTM for TRAjectory prediction Constraint by Kinematics), which explicitly integrates vehicle motion kinematics into the model learning process.
+By introducing physical constraints, the proposed model generates realistic and feasible highway trajectories.
+A comprehensive evaluation on the publicly available highway datasets, highD and NGSIM, demonstrates that X-TRACK outperforms state-of-the-art baselines on highD and is among the state-of-the-art models on the NGSIM dataset.